thesadru/disnake/docs/ext/commands/commands.rst

 .. image:: /images/commands/keyword2.png

 By default, the keyword-only arguments are stripped of white space to make it easier to work with.
-This behaviour can be toggled by the :attr:`.Command.rest_is_raw` argument in the decorator.
+This behavior can be toggled by the :attr:`.Command.rest_is_raw` argument in the decorator.

 .. _ext_commands_context: